thibMC/LagoPObs/README.md

 The software is available as executables (generated using pyinstaller) for Windows and Linux that requires no dependencies. macOS can still execute the python code (see below) but will need the installation of the dependencies.

-However, if you want to execute the python code, you would need to install these libraries:
+If you want to execute the python code, you would need to install these libraries:

 - With pip: